react-simple/react-simple-util/README.md

 # React Simple!
 Utility Library
-Basic utility functions for React application development Documentation for version 0.4.0.
+Basic utility functions for React application development.
+This documentation is for version 0.4.0.

 # Usage